Mayo Clinic Care Network Content

 • Can be in doses much lower than what is currently used to treat depression

-• Side effects generally mild
+• Side effects generally mild, depending on the type of antidepressant

 • Drowsiness possible with tricyclic antidepressants